adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/index.md

 ## Objectives

-+ Gain understanding of the different ports and peripherals of a computer.
++ Gain understanding of the different ports and peripherals of a computer and a phone.